grafana/grafana/docs/sources/panels/transformations/types-options.md

 | 2020-07-07 11:34:20 | Server B | EU         | 2     |

 **Value field name**

-If you selected Server as in the **Value field name**, then you would get one field for every value of the Server label.
+If you selected Server as the **Value field name**, then you would get one field for every value of the Server label.

 | Time                | Datacenter | Server A | Server B |
 | ------------------- | ---------- | -------- | -------- |